slott56/py-web-tool/pyweb.rst

     ``clrIndent()`` and ``readdIndent()`` methods.

 :lastIndent:
-    the last indent used after writing a line of source code
+    the last indent used after writing a line of source code;
+    this is used to track places where a partial line of code has a substitution into it.

 :fragment:
     the last line written was a fragment and needs a ``'\n'``.